alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-<p>This is my website, where I will share my upcoming research projects, write about papers, I've read recently and will also host code for my published papers. </p>
+This is my website, where I will share my upcoming research projects, write about papers, I've read recently and will also host code for my published papers. </br>
-<p>Currently, looking for admissions into a PhD programme and in search for professors to work with.</p>
+Currently, looking for admissions into a PhD programme and in search for professors to work with.